 Since 1 January 2019, private households can be exempted from the fee upon request ("opting out").
 This possibility exists until to 31 December 2023.
 The application will be approved if no equipment suitable for the reception of radio or television programme services is present or is operated in the private household.

 - An application for exemption from the fee can be made at any time after receipt of the bill.

 - The application must be resubmitted for each fee period.

-- The application form will be made available by Serafe AG, which will be collecting the fee from 1 January 2019 onwards.
+- The application form will be made available by Serafe AG, which has been collecting the fee since 1 January 2019.

 - OFCOM is responsible for monitoring households and for the enforcement of administrative criminal procedures.

 It is only possible to opt out from the radio and TV fee until 31 December 2023.
 Under changes in the law applicable from 1 January 2024, private households in which there is no device suitable for the reception of radio or television programmes will also have to pay the fee.

 The application can be submitted to Serafe at any time after the bill is received.
 Serafe provides an application form.

 If the application is submitted within 30 days of the date of the bill, the exemption takes effect on approval of the application, retroactively from the start of the relevant fee period until that period ends.
 If the application is submitted later, then the exemption takes effect from the following month until the end of the fee period in question.